flybywiresim/docs/docs/fbw-a32nx/feature-guides/nw-tiller.md

 ### Takeoff and Landing

 During takeoff and landing you will usually only use the rudder and you need to be aware that this only gives some turning authority over the nose wheel (up to 6°).
-This is especially critical if you are at a slow speed when the rudder has not enough effect.
+This is especially critical if you are at a slow speed when the rudder has limited effect.

 ## Known Issues

-As the currently solution is a workaround of a missing Microsoft Flight Simulator feature there are some small issues in the implementation:
+As the current solution is a workaround of a missing Microsoft Flight Simulator feature there are some small issues in the implementation:

 - Full tiller one way and rudder the opposite way can move the steering even without hydraulic power
 - Full rudder action can overcome to some extent our system implementation.
 It is possible to move the nose wheel even with no hydraulic power, as MSFS will turn the wheel even when our internal implementation is not moving at all.